Symphony No. 2 (Elgar): III. Rondo

-Fourth movement: Moderato e maestoso
+IV.
+Moderato e maestoso

 The fourth movement of the symphony, marked Moderato e maestoso, is in a clear sonata form.
-The exposition opens with a primary theme in E-flat major; every bar has the same rhythmic pattern and the last beat of each bar ends with a downwards leap of a perfect fifth.
-An aggressive transitional theme at rehearsal 139 leads, through sequences, to a grandioso climax (four bars before rehearsal 142), followed by a new theme in the dominant (B-flat major) at 142, marked Nobilmente like the climactic section of the second movement.
+The exposition opens with a primary theme in E♭ major; every bar has the same rhythmic pattern and the last beat of each bar ends with a downwards leap of a perfect fifth.
+An aggressive transitional theme at rehearsal 139 leads, through sequences, to a grandioso climax (four bars before rehearsal 142), followed by a new theme in the dominant (B♭ major) at 142, marked Nobilmente like the climactic section of the second movement.

 In large part, the development, beginning at 145, is a fugato based on the transitional theme described above.
 It modulates very little, centring essentially around D major and B minor, calls for extreme orchestral virtuosity, and features very complex scoring.
 The climax of the section arrives at rehearsal 149 when the brass and percussion play a bar evoking the main theme and the trumpet hits a high B that rings out over the entire orchestra.
 The score calls for a B lasting only one bar, but, on one occasion, the trumpeter Ernest Hall held the note for two full bars.
 Elgar was so delighted that it has since become tradition to hold the B for the two bars.

 At the end of the development, new lyrical melodic material leads to a return of the main theme and a modulation back to E♭ major.
 Thus, the recapitulation follows in fairly standard fashion at rehearsal 157; it brings back the same themes and firmly establishes E♭ major.

 The coda at rehearsal 167, marked più tranquillo, again puts the main theme of the movement in the cellos and brings back the "Spirit of Delight" motive from the first movement, now heard in the woodwinds at a slower tempo at rehearsal 168.

 The movement ends peacefully, and Elgar, who had premiered his First Symphony and his Violin Concerto to "endless ovations", is said to have been disappointed by the less generous reception of the Second Symphony.
 This could be in part because a quiet ending did not stir the audience into a wild show of appreciation but rather a more contemplative one, and in fact, the Daily Mail gave it a warm review, stating, "the symphony was received with unhesitating and most cordial warmth".